KhusainovFarrukh/Progee-API/README.md

 Hi!
 This is **Progee-API v1**.
 Progee-API is a REST API for providing information about programming languages, and frameworks, their popularity, and respect for them among the community of developers (with reviews and scores).
 Currently working features: **auth, languages, frameworks, reviews, dynamic roles with permissions**.

+## Releases

+Current version is v1.0.1.

+You can see changes and earlier versions on [CHANGELOG.md](https://github.com/KhusainovFarrukh/Progee-API/blob/master/CHANGELOG.md)

 ## API docs